-Our topic today will be a group of the oldest, and most historically important, paradoxes ever set forth: the paradoxes of motion credited to Zeno of Elea.
+But our topic today is one of the oldest and most interesting arguments in philosophy, which attempts to show that, rather than being realists about space, we should be eliminativists: space, according to this argument, is an illusion.
+These are a group of the oldest, and most historically important, paradoxes ever set forth: the paradoxes of motion credited to Zeno of Elea.